INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ### Right Place.

-**20th March 2020:** It isn't the code that you write keeps you happy, it is the people with whom you write it with.
+**March 2020:** It isn't the code that you write keeps you happy, it is the people with whom you write it with.

 ![log](assets/blogs/personal/logitech.png)